Zircon: Ancient Gemstone, Timeless Story

 A Kaleidoscope in Mineral Form

-And then there’s colorless zircon—so brilliant that for centuries, it was mistaken for diamond.
+And then there’s colorless zircon.
+So brilliant that for centuries, it was mistaken for diamond.
 But make no mistake: zircon is a mineral in its own right.
 Unlike lab-created cubic zirconia, real zircon is born deep in the Earth’s crust.
 In fact, some zircon crystals are among the oldest things ever discovered—over 4.4 billion years old.

 That’s older than the moon.